Poison to Detect: Detection of Targeted Overfitting in Federated Learning: Related works

-\paragraph{\textbf{Detection methods}} Client-side detection mechanisms for identifying targeted overfitting and similar malicious behaviours remain largely under-explored.
-While most existing techniques are not explicitly designed to detect a malicious server, several principles from current research can be adapted by clients to enhance their resilience.
-For instance, local performance monitoring—a standard machine learning practice—can serve as an early warning system: by maintaining a private test set, a client can compare training and testing performance locally.
-If the model consistently performs well on training data but poorly on the test set after receiving updates from the server, this persistent overfitting may suggest orchestrator-driven manipulation, although it could also stem from data heterogeneity \cite{zhang2023survey}.
+\textbf{Detection methods} Client-side detection of orchestrator-driven attacks remains largely under-explored, though most existing techniques are not explicitly designed to detect a malicious server; several principles from existing research can be adapted.
+For example, local performance monitoring can serve as an early warning system: by maintaining a private test set, a client can compare training and testing performance locally.
+Persistent overfitting after aggregation may suggest orchestrator-driven manipulation, though it can also arise naturally from data heterogeneity~\cite{zhang2023survey}.
 Another promising approach is collaborative validation, as proposed in defences against backdoor attacks \cite{andreina2021baffle}, where randomly selected clients validate the integrity of the global model using their private data and collectively vote on potential anomalies.
-This mechanism could be generalised to detect other server-side manipulations, especially if multiple clients report similar patterns of degradation or instability.
-Furthermore, strategies aimed at reducing local overfitting, such as promoting fairness-in-privacy through collaborative regularization \cite{zhao2025finp} — represent a complementary direction that could be adapted for detecting orchestrator-induced overfitting.
+This mechanism could be generalised to detect other server-side manipulations, particularly when multiple clients report similar degradation or instability patterns.
+Furthermore, strategies aimed at reducing local overfitting — such as promoting fairness-in-privacy through collaborative regularisation \cite{zhao2025finp} — represent a complementary direction that could be adapted for detecting orchestrator-induced overfitting.
 However, in this work, we employ a threat model that is more challenging from the detection perspective, assuming that clients do not cooperate with each other, making collaborative methods such as those presented in \cite{andreina2021baffle} infeasible to implement.